 The department comprises 90+ staff, with the majority working in the field and responsible for maintaining more than 54 recreation sites, also they provide new programs and services, e.g., learning sites to support Asheville City Schools during COVID.
 These responsibilities persisted amidst operational and programming shifts, new legal requirements related to COVID and working with an outdated plan.

 The department faced divisional communication challenges, geographically dispersed locations, and shifting priorities contributed persistent hints of a silo mentality.
-Likewise, the department recognized the need to fortify their efforts to ensure across-the-board equitable, sustainable programming and safety measures.
+Likewise, the department recognized the need to shore up their efforts to ensure across-the-board equitable, sustainable programming and safety measures.

 With the completion of securing a $17M bond referendum that encompasses multiple facility improvements and infrastructure projects, the department was in search of a strong center of gravity to unify their future work.
 They were also in the early phase of realigning departmental roles and adapting their mobile recreation initiative to be COVID-responsive.

 "We wanted a process that would include and handle input from all levels of the department, not just leadership, and would honor all perspectives in designing consensus strategies," said Roderick Simmons, Director of the City of Asheville's Parks and Recreation Department."

 Early on in the facilitated process, the planning team created the question below to articulate what they wanted the plan to address, and therefore, to guide the development of a cohesive plan: